Desert Temps Reach 116, Chicken Survival Tips

 Keeping Chickens Happy in Hot Weather

-Remember, happy chickens fill the egg basket, agitated chickens acquire behavioral issues, are low producers, or may stop laying altogether.
-Here’s what you can do to keep your chickens happy and healthy this summer…
+Here’s what you can do to keep your chickens happy and healthy this summer:

 Suitable Housing

-Your chickens need a shady place, watch the sun, and make sure their coop and play area has morning AND afternoon shade.
-Keep water out of direct sunlight and refill drinkers with cold water in the afternoon.
-You can also freeze a chunk of ice and put it in a shallow water container on those really hot days.
+Chickens need access to shade.
+Observe how the sun moves throughout the day and ensure their coop and play area have shade in both the morning and afternoon.
+Keep their water out of direct sunlight and refill drinkers with cold water in the afternoon.
+On especially hot days, freeze a chunk of ice and place it in a shallow water container to help keep them cool.

-Get acquainted with artificial shade products such as shade cloth, shade sails, and my favorite, grommet mesh shade tarps.
-Never use waterproof tarps, they inhibit airflow, which is crucial to your birds’ survival.
+Familiarize yourself with artificial shade options like shade cloth, shade sails, and my personal favorite—grommeted mesh shade tarps.
+Avoid using waterproof tarps, as they block airflow, which is essential for your birds’ well-being.

 Warning Signs of Physical Heat Distress